 But in real life, you’re sending off “Don’t Bother Me” signals, that real life connections aren’t important to you.

-Social Isolation A New Health Hazard?
+Social Isolation A New Health Hazard

 Social isolation can now be added to the list of human issues, affecting both our mental and physical health.

-Who knows, you might discover there’s a real world out there with real humans.
+Who knows, you might discover there’s a real world out there with real humans, wanting to connect with you.